 - Preliminary information gathering interview, no advice given at this stage

 - Students research the issue

-- Client invited back in to receive verbal and written advice within 21 working days of initial interview (subject to holidays and complexity of the issue, by negotiation).
+- Client receives written advice within twenty-one working days of initial interview (subject to holidays and complexity of the issue).

 If there are next steps in the case, we discuss these with the client and see how they wish to proceed.